antonia43/careercorner/cctesting-main/careercorner2/README.md

 5. **5-Question Chat Routing:** Dashboard chatbots (`student_chat.py`, `professional_chat.py`) ask 5 natural questions before recommending tools ("Career Quiz would suit you best because...").
 Prevents premature tool spam, builds context.
 Traced in Langfuse by conversation turn.

-6. **Function Calling Simplicity:** 8 tools (6 functions to call + 2 chats) live inline in resource files (no separate `tools/` complexity).
-Gemini 2.0 Flash 001 routes naturally ("biology resources" -> `get_study_resources`).
-Dual-mode resources toggle tools on/off.

-7. **Streamlit-Native Workflows:** No FastAPI/React.
+6. **Streamlit-Native Workflows:** No FastAPI/React.
 Session_state + `st.rerun()` handles complex multi-step flows (10Q quizzes, 10Q interviews).
 Progress bars + back/next navigation prevent user frustration.

-8. **Zero External Dependencies:** SQLite tempdir + standard library (json/re/os/datetime) = instant deployment.
+7. **Zero External Dependencies:** SQLite tempdir + standard library (json/re/os/datetime) = instant deployment.
 Only 6 pip packages needed.
 Works offline except Gemini API calls.

 **Why This Works:** All files are production-ready, so zero configurations are needed to deploy to Streamlit Cloud.
 The project relies only on a small, well-defined set of Python dependencies and the built-in SQLite database, which means there is no need to provision external services, containers, or complex infrastructure.
 The folder structure is clear and consistent, with each major feature living in its own file, so the application can be understood and modified quickly even by someone new joining the project.